 It will also set the stage for Russia sending cosmonauts to the Moon for the very first time, something that is tentatively scheduled for the 2030s.
 The first of these missions will involve the next-generation Orel spacecraft and a crew orbiting the Moon by 2025.

-A number of private missions are also expected, which includes Blue Origin's Blue Moon lander and cargo carrier.
+Several private missions are also expected, which include Blue Origin's Blue Moon lander and cargo carrier.
 This lander will either deliver materials to the southern polar region that will be used to help establish a lunar base or transport ice back from the Shackleton Crater.

 The company also hopes to use its New Glenn rocket (a heavy-launch vehicle currently in development) to send this payload to the Moon.
 And of course, SpaceX also has plans for the Moon, such as using the Starship to mount the very first flight dedicated to lunar tourism.

-Musk also hopes to land the Starship on the Moon by 2022, followed by payload deliveries in preparation for the first crewed missions by 2024.
+Musk has also expressed the desire to land the Starship on the Moon by 2022, followed by payload deliveries in preparation for the first crewed missions by 2024.
+SpaceX is also a contender to develop a Human Landing System (HLS) to deliver astronauts to the lunar surface for Project Artemis.

 A number of commercial missions are also planned as part of NASA's Lunar Discovery and Exploration Program and Cargo Transportation and Landing by Soft Touchdown (CATALYST) program.
 These programs have resulted in NASA signing with several industry partners to provide logistical support in advance of the Artemis missions.

-This mission is a collaborative effort between the ESA and the Russian federal space agency (Roscosmos).
-It will deliver an ESA-developed rover and Russian surface platform to Mars to help in the ongoing search for signs of life (past and present) on the Red Planet.
+This mission is a collaborative effort between the ESA and the Russian space agency (Roscosmos) and will launch by 2022.
+It will deliver an ESA-developed rover and a Russian surface platform to Mars to help in the ongoing search for evidence of past and present life.

-NASA will be using the same launch window (July-Aug.
-2020) to send Curiosity's sister mission to Mars - the Mars 2020 rover.
+On July 30th, 2020, NASA launched Curiosity's long-awaited sister mission to Mars, the Perseverance Rover.
 Once there, both of these rovers will use an advanced suite of scientific instruments to drill and scoop samples from the surface and subject them to analysis.

-Then there's China, which will be sending its first rover to Mars, known as the Mars Global Remote Sensing Orbiter and Small Rover - aka.
-Huoxing-1 (HX-1).
-This orbiter and lander/rover mission will also explore the Martian surface to search for life and characterize the Martian environment.
+Then there's China, which sent its first rover to Mars on July 23rd, 2020.
+Known as the Mars Global Remote Sensing Orbiter and Small Rover - aka.
+Tianwen-1 or Huoxing-1 (HX-1), this orbiter and lander/rover mission will also explore the Martian surface to search for life and characterize the Martian environment.

-Then you have the orbiters that will be headed to Mars this summer.
-First up, there's the United Arab Emirates' (UAE) plan to send the Hope Mars Mission.
+Then you have the United Arab Emirates' (UAE) uncrewed Hope Mars Mission that also launched for Mars this summer (July 19th, 2020).
 This will be the very first mission sent by an Arab nation to another planet and will consist of an orbiter that will study Mars' atmosphere.

 Beyond the Earth-Moon system and Mars, the space agencies of the world also have their eyes fixed on some very promising targets within the Main Asteroid Belt and beyond it.
 The goal of these missions is to improve our understanding of how the Solar System evolved and maybe even discover life beyond Earth.